Indigenous Faculty

 Dr Tricia Logan

-Assistant Professor, School of Public Policy and Global Affairs and the Institute for Critical Indigenous Studies
+Assistant Professor, School of Public Policy and Global Affairs & Institute for Critical Indigenous Studies

 Dr Tricia Logan is a Métis scholar with more than 20 years of experience working with Indigenous communities and residential school survivors in Canada.
 She has held roles at the National Centre for Truth and Reconciliation, the Canadian Museum for Human Rights, the Métis Centre at the National Aboriginal Health Organization, the Aboriginal Healing Foundation and the Legacy of Hope Foundation.
 Her research interests include residential schools, genocide and settler colonialism.
-She is also the interim Academic Director of the Indian Residential School History and Dialogue Centre.
+She also served as Interim Academic Director of the Indian Residential School History and Dialogue Centre.

 More on Dr Logan